rashminayakmdb/Purview/README.md

 ### B: Create a Azure Purview Account

-  - You can follow the steps provided in Microsoft Link. https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal
+  - You can follow the steps provided in Microsoft Link -  https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal

 ### C: Create a app service in Azure

+  - You can follow the steps provided in Microsoft Link -  https://docs.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=linux&pivots=development-environment-vscode

+ ### D: Connect your local app to Azure

   - Download the code and open the code in Visual Studio.
   - In mongo.connect() add the connection string of the your Atlas cluster 6.0+.